Skip to content

 Segments

-For selecting segments that have Analytics Tracking enabled.
+For selecting segments that have Analytics Tracking turned on.

 • Replacement value: The segment analytics ID, which corresponds to the IDs stored in the user_segment_membership_ids column in the tables where this column is available.